KING-SAMM/Blockchain/overview-of-blockchain/NOTES.md

 FEATURES OF BLOCKCHAIN: 1.CRYPTOGRAPHY ALGORITHM
 ------------------------------------------
 ```
-It is an algorithm that is used to alter data from plain text (readable format) to cipher text (protected format) and back to plain text
+It is an algorithm that is used to alter data from plain text (readable format) to ciphertext (protected format) and back to plain text

     Plaintext -> (Encryption) -> Ciphertext -> (Decryption) -> Plaintext